anaconda/anaconda-project/projects.rst

    conda environment

-These variables always exist, so for example to get a file from your project directory, try this in your ``project.yml`` file:
+These variables always exist, so for example to get a file from your project directory, try this in your Python code (notebook or script):

   import os
   project_dir = os.getenv("PROJECT_DIR")